gammapy/gammapy/docs/development/dev_howto.rst

 Performance
 -----------

-Currently Gammapy is 99% Python and scientific Python code.
+Currently, Gammapy is 99% Python and scientific Python code.
 Most memory used is in Numpy arrays, since most Gammapy and Astropy objects hold the data in Numpy arrays, and there's some fraction of memory in Python objects.
 We have 1% of Cython code, although it's not really needed in those cases, we could rewrite that using just Numpy.

-In the future, we plan to benchmark and improve the performance both of our existing code (e.g. avoid temp copies of Numpy arrays, better algorithms), and also to introduce parallel execution that can take advantage of multi-core CPUs (and maybe even multiple machines).
+In the future, we plan to benchmark and improve the performance both of our existing code (e.g. avoid temp copies of Numpy arrays, better algorithms), and also to introduce parallel execution that can take advantage of multicore CPUs (and maybe even multiple machines).
-There's many options how to do that, e.g. using Numba, Cython, Dask, Ray, multiprocessing to name a few.
+There are many options how to do that, e.g. using Numba, Cython, Dask, Ray, multiprocessing to name a few.
 Also, parallelism can be introduced for different tasks and at different levels, e.g. during data reduction, or at the dataset or model component or at the function level.
 This is planned for 2020, but really prototyping and pull requests on performance are welcome